-The longer you shoot the larger the repertoire of subjects and assignments you photograph becomes.
-You start off photographing flowers in the garden, your neighbours dog, your sisters kids, your friends wedding and then before you know it you're doing product shots for your friends new company.
-All this happens over time and there is one pretty fundamental skill that must remain paramount though out our process, properly focused images.
+The longer you shoot, the larger your repertoire of subjects and assignments you photograph becomes.
+You start off photographing flowers in the garden, your neighbours dog, your sisters kids, your friends wedding and then before you know it, you're doing product shots for your friends new company.
+All this happens over time and there is one pretty fundamental skill that must remain paramount throughout this process; properly focused images.

 So bringing auto-foucs up to date we have a few options to choose from in our modern DSLR's and those are some of the features I just wanted to cover and when to use them.
-Both Canon and Nikon have very similar settings albeit incorporating different technologies the results are very similar, there are other brands like Sony and Olympus etc that also follow suit but here I will be discussing the four main focus modes in Canon and Nikon.
+Both Canon and Nikon have very similar settings albeit incorporating different technologies the results are very similar.
+There are other brands like Sony and Olympus etc. that also follow suit but here I will be discussing the four main focus modes in Canon and Nikon.

-In theory then I needn't of bothered explaining the other two settings as surely this is the best of both worlds?
-Not quite, I personally have tested this mode a fair amount with stop-start subjects and although the camera does a good job of keeping up with them its always more accurate to use continuous focus mode.
+In theory then I needn't have bothered explaining the other two settings as surely this is the best of both worlds?
+Not quite, I personally have tested this mode a fair amount with stop-start subjects and although the camera does a good job of keeping up with them, it’s always more accurate to use continuous focus mode.
 The same also goes for its ability to determine when a subject has stopped and when to focus lock for recomposing.
 Personally I never use this mode as although it has the best of both it also has the worst of both.

-So although I have just covered the three basic settings here very briefly there is of course a whole host of other technological advancements in auto-focus I haven't covered, I know Nikon has extensive, matrix and 3D auto focusing features as well as most modern DSLR also incorporating the 'back button auto focus' which also helps with focus locking but going over all of that is not the purpose of this article.
+So although I have just covered the three basic settings here very briefly, there is of course a whole host of other technological advancements in auto-focus I haven't covered.
+I know Nikon has extensive, matrix and 3D auto focusing features as well as most modern DSLR also incorporating the 'back button auto focus' which also helps with focus locking, but going over all of that is not the purpose of this article.

 The last focus mode I wanted to cover and one that is rarely used is the Manual focus mode.
-Now this mode strikes fear into the heart of nearly all modern photographers and thats simply because they've probably never used it.
+Now this mode strikes fear into the heart of nearly all modern photographers and that’s simply because they've probably never used it.
 Do you ever need to use it?
 That is something that only you can decide and is probably based on the type of photographs you take.
-If you only ever take portraits of energetic kids or fast paced sports then auto-focus is probably aways your go-to mode, if however you shoot still life, architecture, landscapes and other detailed relatively motionless subjects then manual focus is probably a good way to go.
-There's a few reasons for this, landscape photographers will want to find the hyper-focal distance of their scene to maximise the amount of 'in-focus' points in the scene, this is based on an equation so auto-focusing on a specific object is not always a good place to start.
+If you only ever take portraits of energetic kids or fast paced sports then auto-focus is probably aways your go-to focus mode.
+If however, you shoot still life, architecture, landscapes and other detailed and relatively motionless subjects then manual focus is probably a good way to go.
+There's a few reasons for this; landscape photographers will want to find the hyper-focal distance of their scene to maximise the amount of 'in-focus' points in the scene, this is based on an equation so auto-focusing on a specific object is not always a good place to start.
 Still life photographers will usually have their camera 'locked off' on a tripod so they will not want to focus and recompose once they've set up the shot, its just far easier to focus manually.

 At f1.8 you have a very, very shallow amount 'in-focus', so for example a head shot with the eyes in-focus the tip of the subjects nose is 'out' of focus.
 For the test I was photographing the model at 3/4 length and shooting up at her so my camera height was probably at her waist height.
 I was about 6ft/2m away from her and I was focusing on her eyes with my focal point in camera then recomposing my shot to capture the 3/4 length crop.
-The problem with most cameras is that although they have a lot of focusing points, they're all clustered in the centre of the viewfinder so even though I chose the outer most focal point I still have a dramatic amount of recomposing to do.
+The problem with most (DSLR) cameras is that although they have a lot of focusing points, they're all clustered in the centre of the viewfinder so even though I chose the outer most focal point I still have a dramatic amount of recomposing to do.

 This isn't normally a noticeable problem when recomposing at f8, f11 and f16 but at f1.8 that dramatic shift in the focal plane means the resulting image is very soft around the models eyes.
 As I recomposed the shot it actually repositioned my focal point further back behind the model, meaning the back of her head and hair were in focus but not her eyes.

-There is not too many ways around this pesky little issue, especially as you might not notice it on the back of the cameras little screen, one thing that did resolve it though was by switching to 'manual' focus.
+There is not too many ways around this pesky little issue, especially as you might not notice it on the back of the cameras little screen.
+One thing that did resolve it though was by switching to 'manual' focus.
 I could then compose my shot and manually focus on the models eyes resulting in a fantastically sharp image where I wanted it to be.